jdriscoll1/Letter-Substitution-Puzzles/README.md

 # Letter Substitution Puzzles

 This repository contains code for solving letter substitution puzzles using pathfinding and reinforcement learning algorithms.
-The goal is to find the optimal path between two words by changing one letter at a time.

 # Overview
 Letter substitution puzzles involve changing one letter in a word to create a new word.
 For example, starting with the word "pies" and changing the 'p' to a 't' creates the word "ties".
 The Four Letter Word Path is a variant of the puzzle where a participant is given a starting word and must create a path to a goal word.